On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Introduction

-Infinite-width theory provides principled rules for scaling hyperparameters as network size increases.
-In particular, \textit{Maximal Update Parameterization ($\mu$P)} prescribes how learning rates and initialization variances should scale layer-wise so that the training dynamics remain width-independent.
-This allows tuning small proxy models and transferring the optimal hyperparameters to large scales \citep{yang_feature_2021,tp5_2022}.
-Crucially, infinite-width theory also predicts that under SP, network dynamics should become unstable with learning rates scaling larger than $\calO(1/n)$ (where $n$ is network width), and that feature learning vanishes with $\calO(1/n)$ learning rates, causing the models to enter a kernel regime \citep{sohl2020infinite,yang_feature_2021}.
+This disconnect is especially prominent for the dominant training practice, \textit{standard parameterization} (SP): He initialization \citep{he_delving_2015} with a single global learning rate \citep{olmo20242}.
+For example, infinite-width theory predicts that under SP, network dynamics should become unstable with learning rates scaling larger than $\calO(1/n)$ (where $n$ is network width), and that feature learning vanishes with $\calO(1/n)$ learning rates, causing the models to enter a kernel regime \citep{sohl2020infinite,yang_feature_2021}.
 Empirically, however, networks trained in SP exhibit stable feature learning and excellent generalization performance, often with optimal learning rates decaying much slower than theoretically predicted (commonly around $\Omega(1/\sqrt{n})$).
 This is depicted in \Cref{fig:main_lrexponents}, where we see that the optimal learning rates (solid lines) for different models trained in SP decay much slower than the theoretically predicted maximal stable scaling law (dashed gray lines).
-This discrepancy presents a fundamental puzzle:

-One possible resolution could be that assumptions underlying infinite-width theory fail at realistic finite widths.
-Recent studies have highlighted phenomena like the\textit{ catapult effect} \citep{lewkowycz2020large} and the \textit{edge of stability} \citep{cohen2021eos}, suggesting classical stability bounds underestimate viable learning rates.
-However, our analysis of simplified linear models under SP indicates that these finite-width effects alone cannot explain why large learning rate scaling remains stable.
-In a similar spirit, \citet{everett2024scaling} hypothesized that certain infinite-width theory predictions of alignment between weight updates and activations may break down in practice - which could also have plausibly explained the discrepancy between theory and practice.
-Through careful empirical measurements, we also rule out this hypothesis.

-Instead, we find a fundamental resolution in the previously overlooked role of the loss function.
-Specifically, unlike under MSE loss, where the effect of output logit divergence catastrophically cascades and destabilizes training, cross-entropy (CE) loss allows stable training under large learning rates even when output logits diverge.
-Consequently, the practical stability threshold in SP is determined solely by hidden or input layer stability constraints — not by output-layer divergence.
-Empirically, we find that while output-layer divergence under CE loss remains benign with respect to the stability threshold, it occasionally influences the optimal learning rate choice — particularly under SP with layerwise learning rates, as used by \citet{everett2024scaling}.
-Moreover, we identify cases where output-layer divergence breaks the previously observed learning-rate transfer under layerwise learning rates.

-\textbf{Main Contributions.} After reconciling the apparent contradictions between infinite-width theory and practice, we provide the first infinite-width proxy that has strong correspondence to practical finite-width networks, as they are initialized and trained in practice, in the following sense:
+These observations represent a fundamental puzzle and motivate two crucial open questions: